 Let us get to know more about Omega 3 and Omega 6

 - Omega 3 Fatty Acids – So what is Omega 3 fatty acid?
 Let us start with ALA or Alpha-linolenic acid.
 ALA is what we refer to as the “parent” Omega 3.
 What does this mean?
 It just simply means that the ALA is used bt the body to create other long-chain omega-3 fatty acids.
 Mackerel, salmon herring and nut oils such as Argan oil are great sources of Omega 3.

-Studies have shown that Omega 3 has the ability to reduce inflammation.
+- Its Benefits – So why are omega 3 fatty acids considered essential?
+What benefits can we get?
+Omega 3 is beneficial to brain development and function.
+It also plays a big role in overall growth and development.
+Another great benefit of Omega 3 its ability to reduce one’s risk of developing heart disease.Studies have shown that Omega 3 has the ability to reduce inflammation.
 Numerous studies conducted have also pointed out that Omega 3 may be able to help decrease our risk of serious and chronic illnesses like heart disease, cancer as well as arthritis.
 Did you know where Omega 3 fatty acids are mostly concentrated in?
 The answer is the brain.
 In fact, studies point out that omega 3 fatty acids may be crucial in cognitive as well as behavioral performance.

 - Omega 3 Deficiency – Studies conducted involving infants show that those who didn’t get enough omega-3 fatty acids from when they were in the womb were at high risk for having problems in their vision and nerves.
 If you have omega 3 fatty acid deficiency you start getting tired all the time and you may develop heart problems.
 Having poor memory and dry skin is your body’s way of telling you to feed it Omega 3 fatty acids.
 Other telltales of Omega 3 fatty acid deficiency are mood swings, poor circulation as well as depression.